AndreasLoukakis/rt-ng/day3-content.md

 - the starships as accounts (they should be multi-selectable)
 - the vehicles as products

 To get the actual data from the links, we have a few options.
 We could use a global state like redux / ngrx and store each resource there, then subscribe to the data from the components.
-We could get everything from the parent component, then pass each collection to the corresponding componnent.
+We could get everything from the parent component, then pass each collection to the corresponding component.
 Or, we could just pass the i.e. characters url array to the parties component, and let it do it's thing.

-An ngrx setup has some concepts that would need a lot of discussion and although it would be nice and clean, we'll pass for now and maybe discuss the patter later if there is time.
+An ngrx setup has some concepts that would need a lot of discussion and although it would be nice and clean, we'll pass for now and maybe discuss this patter later if there is time.
 The second solution sounds messy, there are too many things for one place to handle.
 So, you know what we'll do.

 Our setup, besides the components will require the interfaces (which we'll get from the swapi and maybe add a couple properties) and either a few more methods to our service.
 Or maybe one, with generics? we'll see.